black-sliver/apbpatch/FORMAT.md

 The JSON file should be deflate compressed.

+### v5

+JSON contains `"patch_file_ending": ".extension"` that corresponds to the original patch output filename.
+Useful if a single game can generate two different patches.

 ### ROM-based games

-JSON also contains `"base_checksum": "[hex string of md5 of vanilla file]"`.\
+JSON also contains
+* `"base_checksum": "[hex string of md5 of vanilla file]"`
+* `"result_file_ending": ".extension"`

-ZIP file also contains a `delta.bsdiff4` file that is the diff between original and randomized ROM.
+ZIP file also contains
+* `delta.bsdiff4` file that is the diff between original and randomized ROM

 The bsdiff should ideally be stored (not compressed).